thomas-lamiaux/thomas-lamiaux.github.io/subpages/_resume/description.md

 category: description
 ---

-I am a 3rd year student at [Ens Paris-Saclay](https://ens-paris-saclay.fr/en) in theoretical computer science.
+I am a 4th year student at [Ens Paris-Saclay](https://ens-paris-saclay.fr/en) in theoretical computer science.
-I am currently doing a one year long internship, under the supervision of [Benedikt Ahrens](https://benediktahrens.gitlab.io/) at [TU Delft](https://www.tudelft.nl/en/) in the [PL Group](https://pl.ewi.tudelft.nl/).
+I am currently working with [Benedikt Ahrens](https://benediktahrens.gitlab.io/) on a unified framework for initial semantics, and with [Ambroise Lafont](https://amblafont.github.io/) on leveraging the parametricity of such frameworks in the input category.

 My main interests are :
 - Type Theory